Gen Z Financial Habits: Spending and Saving Stats

 Gen Z financial security

-When it comes to financial security, this can mean different things depending on your circumstance.
+When it comes to financial security, this can mean different things depending on your circumstances.
 In general terms, having financial security or stability can mean you are able to pay your essential bills, you have access to safe housing, healthy foods and other necessities, and you’re able to plan for the future.

 Gen Z debt statistics